pinardemetci/pinardemetci.github.io/updates.md

 </tr>
 <tr>
   <td class='col-md-3'>24 November 2020</td>
-  <td> I presented our our paper <a href="https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2"> "Gromov-Wasserstein optimal transport to align single-cell multi-omics data"</a> at the <a href="https://sites.google.com/cs.washington.edu/mlcb2020/"> 2020 Machine Learning in Computational Biology (MLCB) conference. </a> Video <a href="https://youtu.be/BYanbnKpwok?t=11364"> here. </a> </td>
+  <td> Presented our paper <a href="https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2"> "Gromov-Wasserstein optimal transport to align single-cell multi-omics data"</a> at the <a href="https://sites.google.com/cs.washington.edu/mlcb2020/"> 2020 Machine Learning in Computational Biology (MLCB) conference. </a> Video <a href="https://youtu.be/BYanbnKpwok?t=11364"> here. </a> </td>
 </tr>
 <tr>
 </tr>
 <tr>
   <td class='col-md-3'>10 November 2020</td>
-  <td> <a href="https://sites.google.com/brown.edu/rebecca-santorella/">Rebecca Santorella</a> and I presented our work on applications of optimal transport theory to single-cell multi-omics with a poster at the <a href="https://www.ima.umn.edu/2020-2021.1/W11.9-13.20"> Workshop on Optimal Control, Optimal Transport, and Data Science </a> hosted by <a href="https://www.ima.umn.edu/"> University of Minnesota Institute for Mathematics and Its Applications (IMA).</a> </td>
+  <td> Poster presentation on applications of optimal transport to single-cell multi-omics at the <a href="https://www.ima.umn.edu/2020-2021.1/W11.9-13.20">Workshop on Optimal Control, Optimal Transport, and Data Science</a> hosted by <a href="https://www.ima.umn.edu/">University of Minnesota Institute for Mathematics and Its Applications (IMA).</a> </td>
 </tr>

 </table>